Contact Us for a Free Consultation (213) 542-0979

 So, as you can probably start to get the feel, in order to challenge the police when they're not telling the truth, when they're lying about an issue, you've got to have other evidence surrounding them.

+As you can probably start to get the feel, in order to challenge the police when they're not telling the truth, when they're lying about an issue, you've got to have other evidence surrounding them.
 You've got to have an advocate that can fight for you.
-That's why your criminal defense attorney is so crucial in these situations because your attorney is going to be the one that is going to be able to challenge the police, ask them questions, show the other side of the story — that the police are lying.
+That's why your criminal defense attorney is so crucial in these situations.
+Your attorney is your voice, your shield.
+They are the one who is going to be able to challenge the police, ask them questions, and show the other side of the story — that the police are lying.

-Your attorney is in the best position to try to challenge them, show they're lying, attack their credibility and a lot of times that ends up getting the case dismissed if it's done effectively and there is evidence out there to be able to use against the police or at least getting some sort of a lesser charge because the prosecutors see that these police officers are not telling the truth and that's not fair to the defendant.
+Your attorney is in the best position to try to challenge them, show they're lying, and attack their credibility.
+A lot of times that ends up getting the case dismissed if it's done effectively.
+There is evidence out there to be able to use against the police or at least get some sort of a lesser charge because the prosecutors see that these police officers are not telling the truth, and that's not fair to the defendant.
+Challenging the police can make a significant difference in the outcome of your case.

 About the Author